-There is no single definition of what a "Local Pact for transition" should include and it will always be context-dependent.
+There is no single definition of what a "Local Participatory Agreement for the Climate Transition (PACT) should include, as it is always context-dependent.
 A PACT (Participatory Agreement for the Climate Transition) is a process that aims to translate the Paris Agreement at a city level.
-Its objective is to set a precise strategy on a territory to reach neutrality by 2050 at the latest with setting mid-term science-based targets.
-It is not only considering the municipality's compentencies but the climate footprint of all local activities and needs.
+Its objective is to set a precise strategy that will enable a territory to reach neutrality by 2050 and to set mid-term science-based targets.
+PACTs take into account the municipality's competencies as well as the climate footprint of all local activities and needs.

-With this comparative study we would like to propose the "minimum requirements" to set up a long-term local partnership to transform the local "ecosystem".
-They can be clustered around the 4 pillars for local PACTs.
+With this comparative study, we would like to propose the "minimum requirements" to set up a long-term local partnership to transform the local "ecosystem".
+These requirements can be clustered around the 4 pillars for local PACTs.